Charlotte Divorce Attorney

 An annulment is the legal dissolution of a marriage that essentially treats the marriage as never having occurred.
 An annulment is only available in situations where the marriage was void or voidable to begin with.
 The grounds for a voidable marriage include incest, impotence, incapacity, or inducing the marriage through the false representation that one was pregnant.

-We Are Here To Help You Through Your Divorce.
-Filing for Divorce in North Carolina.
+We Are Here To Help You File for Divorce in North Carolina

 If you and your spouse have been separated for twelve months and at least one of you has been a legal resident in North Carolina for at least six months, you can file for divorce.
 While you are not required to have a separation agreement in place prior to filing for divorce, issues involving division of property and alimony are required to be resolved prior to the entry of divorce by the Court.